 Unmissable Prince Edward Island

-- See Where Canada was Conceived at the Province House National Historic Site ✓
+- See Where “Canada” Became a Country at the Province House National Historic Site ✓

-Located in the province’s capital, head to Charlottetown to see where ‘Canada’ came to be.
-Some of the site is currently undergoing restoration and conservation efforts, however you can still see parts of our history within the building.
-It’s also the seat of the province’s legislature since 1847.
+Located in the province’s capital, head to Charlottetown to see where what is now Canada came to be.
+This site shares about the history of our country’s conception from the settler’s point of view so please remember that it doesn’t share the entire story.
+It’s also been the seat of the province’s legislature since 1847.

 - Indulge in Some Fine Seafood at Water Prince Corner Shop ✓